 The basis for this recipe was the Granola Bar recipe in my book, Easy Baking From Scratch.
 I love that recipe and wanted to play with some new flavors.

 With the goal of making a great post-workout or breakfast treat in mind, I decided to lighten up the fat and sugar in the recipe.
 While I was at it, I amped up the healthy ingredient quotient with sunflower seeds, sunflower butter, chia seeds and flax seed meal.
 But don’t worry, they taste really great, honestly!

-I think you’ll really like these lower-fat, lower-sugar Sunflower, Pecan & Apricot Granola Bars.
+I think you’ll really like these lower-fat, lower-sugar Chewy Granola Bars.
 I love the balance between the savory sunflower butter and the sweet bursts of dried apricots.
 I hope you do to.

-How to make and adapt Chewy Granola Bars:
+How to make and adapt Chewy Apricot Granola Bars:

 - You don’t need to line the pan with parchment paper, but it makes it easier to lift the baked bars out of the pan.

 - You can use up to a 1/2 cup of the brown sugar and/or honey if you’d like a slightly sweeter granola bar.
 More honey will make the bars a little softer and moister.

 - In place of the pecans you can swap in roasted peanuts, coarsely chopped almonds or hazelnuts or a mixture of nuts.

 - Wheat germ or coconut flour can be used in place of the flax seed meal.

 - The sunflower butter can be replaced with almond butter, peanut butter or any nut butter of your choice.